nkn-ctrl/TryHackMe/Jr_Penetration_Tester/PrivillegeEscalation.md

 We see a number of folders under /usr, thus it could be easier to run our writable folder search once more to cover subfolders.

 `find / -writable 2>/dev/null | cut -d "/" -f 2,3 | grep -v proc | sort -u`
-Unfortunately, subfolders under /usr are not writable
+Unfortunately, subfolders under /usr are not writable.
 The folder that will be easier to write to is probably `/tmp`.
 At this point because /tmp is not present in PATH so we will need to add it.
 As we can see below, the “`export PATH=/tmp:$PATH`” command accomplishes this.
 <img src="https://user-images.githubusercontent.com/73976100/224473640-daee466d-b2da-4fd6-9994-0280016b345d.png" width="700">